srishti-23/ToDoList/README.md

 We have managed the state of of todos using useState

 And all other UI is managed in App.js using tailwind css

+To view the project visit the link- https://list23.netlify.app